ronganam/homelab/infra/cloudflare-tunnel/README.md

 🔒 **Selective Exposure** - Only services with annotations are exposed to internet
 🔒 **Internal Services Protected** - Services without annotations remain internal-only
 🔒 **Secure Storage** - Tokens stored in Kubernetes secrets
-🔒 **No Token Exposure** - Tokens never appear in configuration files
+🔒 **No Token Exposure** - Tokens never appear in configuration files or git

 ## Benefits